AngeloDotNet/MinimalApi.Identity/README.md

 ### 🏗️ ToDo

-- [ ] Add CancellationToken to API and PolicyManager modules
+- [ ] Add CancellationToken to API
 - [ ] Move email sending logic to a hosted services
 - [ ] Replacing exceptions with implementation of operation results
 - [ ] Replacing the hosted service email sender using Coravel jobs